sde-coursepack/sde-coursepack.github.io/modules/patterns/_posts/2000-01-01-Design-Patterns.md

 ## Acknowledgement

-This page in its current form was authored by teaching assistant Jade Heilemann, adapted from my class notes and slides.
+This page in its current form was authored by teaching assistant Jade Gregoire, adapted from my class notes and slides.

 # What are design patterns?
 Design patterns are a toolkit of solutions to general problems that arise in software design.
 A non-coding example of a design pattern would be meme structures: various memes will utilize a format with text at the top or bottom of an image, because they know that format works.
 Design patterns work in a similar manner, where the tried and true solutions can be applied to improve software quality.
 However, every design pattern is not necessarily applicable to each issue.